 “People like the unusual flavor combinations, where we cross over French lamination technique with Asian flavors,” says the French baker.
 “They like how we present our products.
 We’re very social-media friendly.
 I purposefully don’t have a location, only on Facebook and Instagram.
 It keeps the social excitement there.
 We’re building our following first, and now we’re thinking of opening up a conventional bake shop.
 I don’t follow the rules that apply to those who are classically trained, and that works in today’s marketplace.”

-Their menu changes every week, running about 150 pieces in six varieties.
+Their menu changes every week, running limited quantities in six varieties.
 A French Tricolor Croissant celebrates Bastille Day with red, white and blue strips of dough, topped with raspberry powder and blueberries.
 The Bicolor Bamboo-Charcoal Croissant is filled with mint and lemongrass cream.

 Nathaniel Reid Bakery in Kirkwood, Mo., turns the croissant into a wholly American experience in the Apple Pie Croissant, an apple-shaped croissant topped with apples roasted in fall spices and apple-pie crumble.
 “A good croissant is hard to find—it should shatter when you bite into it,” says Nathaniel Reid, chef/owner.
 “Croissants are gaining popularity because of the new ways people are doing them.”